-Konstantin Anissimov, Executive Director at CEX.IO, shares his insights about the Bitcoin (BTC) and Ethereum (ETH) weekly price movements.
+Konstantin Anissimov, Executive Director at CEX.IO, shares his insights about the Bitcoin (BTC) and Ethereum (ETH) weekly recap.

 Bitcoin Enjoys Crucial Endorsement Closing the Week In the Green

 Bitcoin opened Monday’s trading session, January 25th, in a good posture.
 Its price quickly rose by 8.04% from a low of $33,569.60 to reach an intraday high of $34,865.90 by noon, according to CEX.IO’s exchange rate.
 Despite the significant upward price action that BTC saw at the beginning of the week, market participants turned their attention to the stocks market.

 A group of retail traders led by Reddit’s r/wallstreetbets community bought GameStop stocks en masse, flushing hedge funds out of their short positions.
 The massive increase in buying pressure pushed GME’s market value by a whopping 460% before the U.S. Securities and Exchange Commission (SEC) was forced to announced trading restrictions.

 By the time the financial watchdog announced that it would closely monitor and evaluate the high volatility of certain stocks, more than $5 billion in losses were generated.

 Given the amount of attention that shifted towards GameStop, it seems like investors lost interest in Bitcoin.
 As a result, the flagship cryptocurrency saw its price drop by more than 16.40% from Monday’s high of $34,865.90.
 By Wednesday, January 27th, BTC had reached the lowest price point of the week at $29,230.60.